Research Projects

 Science Summary

-This project is a continuation of the Greenland Climate Network (GC-Net), a system of 16 AWS’s that were established in 1995 as part of a National Aeronautics and Space Administration (NASA) climate research program.
-Each GC-Net AWS is equipped with a number of instruments to sample the following: air temperature, wind speed, wind direction, humidity, pressure; accumulation rate at high temporal resolution to identify and resolve individual storms; surface radiation balance in visible and infrared wavelengths; sensible and latent heat fluxes; and snowpack conductive heat fluxes.
+This project is a continuation of the Greenland Climate Network (GC-Net), a system of 16 AWS sites that were established in 1995 as part of a National Aeronautics and Space Administration (NASA) climate research program.
+The GC-Net AWS sites support climate monitoring, satellite data validation, and climate modeling of the Greenland ice sheet.
+Each GC-Net AWS is equipped with instruments measuring air temperature, wind speed, wind direction, humidity, pressure, surface radiation balance in visible and infrared wavelengths; sensible and latent heat fluxes; snowpack conductive heat flux, and snow accumulation rate at sufficient temporal resolution to resolve individual storms.
+The GC-Net AWS sites were previously maintained by Dr. Konrad Steffen at the Cooperative Institute for Research in Environmental Sciences (CIRES).
+Responsibility for operation and maintenance of the network was transferred to GEUS in 2021.

 PI Institute/Department Email